 For a lead role in a cage?’

-The two guitarists recovered and played and sang the last verse with vigor and steel-edge resolve.
-It was less lyrical than determined.
+The two guitarists recover, playing and singing the last verse with vigor and steel-edge resolve.
+It’s less lyrical than determined.

 ‘How I wish, how I wish you were here